nuremics/nuremics-labs/README.md

 - **`nuremics`**:
 This repository is the core Python library, installable via `pip install`.
 It provides the foundational components to create modular and extensible software workflows.

-- **`nuremics-apps`** _(current repository)_:
+- **`nuremics-labs`** _(current repository)_:
 This repository contains examples of end-user applications built using the **NUREMICS®** framework.
-It is intended to be **forked** by developers to initiate their own `nuremics-apps` project and build custom applications tailored to their specific use cases.
+It is intended to be **forked** by developers to initiate their own `nuremics-labs` project and build custom applications tailored to their specific use cases.

 Readers are invited to begin their exploration of the **NUREMICS®** project with the [`nuremics`](https://github.com/nuremics/nuremics) repository, to understand the core framework and its foundational concepts.
-Once you're familiar with the underlying logic, this `nuremics-apps` repository will guide you deeper into the code, showing how to develop your own **NUREMICS®** applications, and operate them both as a developer and as an end-user.
+Once you're familiar with the underlying logic, this `nuremics-labs` repository will guide you deeper into the code, showing how to develop your own **NUREMICS®** applications, and operate them both as a developer and as an end-user.

 ## Installation

-Once the present `nuremics-apps` repository has been forked and cloned to your local machine, installation proceeds as follows:
+Once the present `nuremics-labs` repository has been forked and cloned to your local machine, installation proceeds as follows:

 1. **(Recommended) Create a dedicated coding environment.** While not mandatory, using [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) is highly recommended for fast, reproducible, and lightweight environment management: